 Sometimes known as rose campion, this perennial plant from southeast Europe is one of the vestiges from my cottage-gardening days, still self-seeding regularly in my garden year after year.
 The self-seeding habit is the key to its longevity in Sydney - other similar perennials with a basal rosette of leaves that don't freely self-seed usually rot off in our humid summer months and we never see them again.
 Lychnis plants last a few years but always leave behind lots of baby plants, which are easy to transplant.

-Lychnis coronaria has a rosette of silvery, velvet leaves that are attractive year-round; in late spring, it sends up a branched spire (ht 60-75cm) bedecked with simple, brilliant cerise blooms.
-The rounded flowers associate well with all the other blooms at this time - Salvia, roses and perennials, and the colour looks perfect with all shades of blue as well as with pinks, mauves and whites.
-There are rarer white and pink/white cultivars, but though I have grown these in the past, the seedlings that come up in my garden these days are all of the cerise variety.
+Lychnis coronaria has a rosette of silvery, velvet leaves that are attractive year-round; in late spring, it sends up a branched spire (ht 60-75cm) bedecked with simple, brilliant cerise, white or pink-and-white blooms.
+The rounded flowers associate well with all the other blooms at this time - Salvia, roses and perennials such as Geranium 'Rozanne', and the colour looks perfect with all shades of blue as well as with pinks, mauves and whites.

 It is a very drought tolerant plant and thrives in hot, dry beds with little moisture.
-Lychnis belong to the Caryophyllaceae family of plants, which includes Dianthus, Cerastium, Saponaria and Silene, many of which are short lived in our Sydney climate.
+However, it will tolerate part shade.
+Lychnis belongs to the Caryophyllaceae family of plants, which includes Dianthus, Cerastium, Saponaria and Silene, many of which are short lived in our Sydney climate.

 Note: This plant has been renamed as Silene coronaria.